ljvmiranda921/vs-split/README.md

-# ⚔️ vs-split

-**Vs Split** is a Python library for creating adversarial splits.
+# ⚔️ vs-split: a Python library for creating adversarial splits

-Have you ever encountered a problem where your model works well in your test set but doesn't perform well in the wild?
-It's likely because your test set does not reflect the reality of your domain, overestimating our model's performance.
+Have you ever encountered a problem where **your model works well in your test set but doesn't perform well in the wild?**  It's likely because your test set does not reflect the reality of your domain, overestimating our model's performance.

-This library provides alternative ways to split and sanity-check your datasets, and ensure that they're robust once we deploy them into the wild.
+This library provides **alternative ways to split and sanity-check your datasets**, and ensure that they're robust once you deploy them into production.

 ## Install